uniport/uniport-gateway/docs/src/main/mkdocs/content/04-customization/include-dynamic-configuration.md

 ##### `backchannellogout`

 This middleware implements the [OIDC back-channel logout](https://openid.net/specs/openid-connect-backchannel-1_0.html).
 The IAm may send a request to the router this middleware is configured for to logout a specific user i.e. destroy its session.
-This covers the use-case of an admin clearing a session in the IAM that also clears the corresponding session in the Portal-Gateway.
+This covers the use-case of an admin clearing a session in the IAM that also clears the corresponding session in the Uniport-Gateway.

 The middleware answers invalid back-channel logout requests with a `400 Bad Request`.